2016.12.30 / updated 2018.09.20 | By Gregory Nagy

 The funeral that Achilles arranges here for Patroklos in the Iliad is in some ways a preview of the funeral that the Achaeans will arrange for Achilles himself beyond the time-frame of the Iliad.
-A high point of the funeral in Iliad 23 is a spectacular cremation, meant by Achilles as a perfect tribute to his dearest friend Patroklos.
-But the cremation of Patroklos is far from perfect: it is in fact polluted, and the pollution will make Achilles look bad, at least for the moment.
-The polluted thoughts of the hero, as evidenced by his dragging the corpse of Hector behind his speeding chariot, will drive him to extremes that will challenge the cosmic order, But the Master Narrator of the Iliad will remedy the pollution, and the remedy will take the form of actually narrating the grim story.
-In the process of this narration, a great lesson will be learned about life, death, and a hoped-for recovery of life. [full article here]
+A high point of the funeral in Iliad 23 is a spectacular chariot race arranged by Achilles to honor his dead comrade Patroklos.
+But an earlier high point is a comparably spectacular cremation of his friend’s body.
+But this cremation of Patroklos, as a ritual, is far from perfect: it is in fact polluted, and the pollution will make Achilles look bad, at least for the moment.
+The polluted thoughts of the hero, as evidenced by his dragging the corpse of Hector behind his speeding chariot, will drive him to extremes that will challenge the cosmic order.
+But the Master Narrator of the Iliad will remedy the pollution, and the remedy will take the form of actually narrating the grim story.
+In the process of this narration, a great lesson will be learned about life, death, and a hoped-for recovery of life.

 The funeral that Achilles arranges here for Patroklos in the Iliad is in some ways a preview of the funeral that the Achaeans will arrange for Achilles himself beyond the time-frame of the Iliad.
-A high point of the funeral in Iliad 23 is a spectacular cremation, meant by Achilles as a perfect tribute to his dearest friend Patroklos.
-But the cremation of Patroklos is far from perfect: it is in fact polluted, and the pollution will make Achilles look bad, at least for the moment.
-The polluted thoughts of the hero, as evidenced by his dragging the corpse of Hector behind his speeding chariot, will drive him to extremes that will challenge the cosmic order, But the Master Narrator of the Iliad will remedy the pollution, and the remedy will take the form of actually narrating the grim story.
-In the process of this narration, a great lesson will be learned about life, death, and a hoped-for recovery of life.
+A high point of the funeral in Iliad 23 is a spectacular chariot race arranged by Achilles to honor his dead comrade Patroklos.
+But an earlier high point is a comparably spectacular cremation of his friend’s body.
+But this cremation of Patroklos, as a ritual, is far from perfect: it is in fact polluted, and the pollution will make Achilles look bad, at least for the moment.
+The polluted thoughts of the hero, as evidenced by his dragging the corpse of Hector behind his speeding chariot, will drive him to extremes that will challenge the cosmic order.
+But the Master Narrator of the Iliad will remedy the pollution, and the remedy will take the form of actually narrating the grim story.
+In the process of this narration, a great lesson will be learned about life, death, and a hoped-for recovery of life. [[GN 2016.12.30.]]

 Q&T 1.23.58–64 via H24H 8§6